The Rod and Girl Club

 She’s hooked on the camaraderie.
 She has no qualms competing against men, “but nothing compares to spending time with girlfriends doing what you love most,” she says, while she spools her spinning reel.
 “That’s why weekends like this are so special.”

-Statewide, there are nearly 333,000 women with saltwater fishing licenses and 56,000 with lobstering licenses, according to the Florida Fish and Wildlife Conservation Commission.
+Statewide, there are just over 350,000 women with saltwater fishing licenses and nearly 90,000 with lobstering licenses, according to the Florida Fish and Wildlife Conservation Commission.
 Several of them hold world records “and numerous prestigious awards,” says Donna Wilson, president of the International Women’s Fishing Association, founded in 1955 in Palm Beach Gardens.

 Proud to be part of this outdoorsy troop, Lavelle grew up lobstering with her uncle and brother.
 “My mother worried every time I got in the water,” she says.
 “She was convinced it was dangerous for women.”